karoly-zsolnai-feher/karoly-zsolnai-feher.github.io/Physics/8.02x-Electricity_and_Magnetism_(Lewin)/5-E=-gradV_Conductors_Electrostatic_Shielding.md

 <img src="5-E=-gradV_Conductors_Electrostatic_Shielding/steel_heart3.png" width="450" align="middle" style="display:block; margin: auto">

 The electric field will be zero within the conductor, and hence, also zero in this hollow region as well.
 Since this red zone is an equipotential zone, the electric fields will be, again, perpendicular to the surface of it.
+So **any** conductor in any shape will give us an electric field of zero inside.